firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/case.md

 parent: Conditional and miscellaneous functions
 great_grand_parent: SQL reference
 ---

 # CASE

-The CASE expression is a conditional expression similar to if-then-else statements.\
+Conditional expression similar to if-then-else statements.
-If the result of the condition is true then the value of the CASE expression is the result that follows the condition.
-If the result is false any subsequent WHEN clauses (conditions) are searched in the same manner.
-If no WHEN condition is true then the value of the case expression is the result specified in the ELSE clause.
-If the ELSE clause is omitted and no condition matches, the result is null.
+If the result of the condition is true, then the value of the CASE expression is the result that follows the condition.
+If the result is false, any subsequent WHEN clauses (conditions) are searched in the same manner.
+If no WHEN condition is true, then the value of the case expression is the result specified in the ELSE clause.
+If the ELSE clause is omitted and no condition matches, the result is NULL.

 ## Syntax
 {: .no_toc}